Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Dapto - Avondale recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Dapto - Avondale has recorded approximately 98 residential properties granted approval annually over the past five financial years, totalling 493 homes.
-In Financial Year 26, which began on July 1st, 2025 and will end on June 30th, 2026, 5 approvals have been recorded so far.
-On average, 0.9 new residents arrive per year for each new home constructed between Financial Years 21 and 25.
-This pace of construction matches or exceeds demand, providing more housing options and enabling population growth that may surpass current projections.
+Dapto - Avondale recorded approximately 98 residential property approvals annually over the past five financial years, totalling 493 homes.
+As of FY26, 5 approvals have been recorded.
+The average number of new residents per year arriving for each new home over these five financial years (FY21 to FY25) is around 0.9.
+This indicates that new construction is meeting or exceeding demand, providing more options for buyers and enabling population growth that may surpass current expectations.

-The average expected construction cost value of new dwellings is $350,000, which is below regional norms, offering more affordable housing options for purchasers.
-In the current financial year, $34.9 million in commercial development approvals have been recorded, indicating high levels of local commercial activity.
-Compared to the Rest of NSW, Dapto - Avondale records approximately 64% of building activity per person and ranks among the 36th percentile nationally when measured against other areas assessed.
+The average value of new dwellings developed is $350,000, which is below regional norms, reflecting more affordable housing options.
+In FY26, $34.9 million in commercial development approvals have been recorded, showing high levels of local commercial activity.
+Compared to the Rest of NSW, Dapto - Avondale records about 64% of building activity per person and ranks among the 36th percentile nationally when measured against other areas assessed.
 This results in relatively constrained buyer choice, supporting interest in existing homes.
-New development in the area consists of 31.0% standalone homes and 69.0% townhouses or apartments.
+The new development consists of approximately 31.0% standalone homes and 69.0% townhouses or apartments, marking a significant shift from current housing patterns (currently 85.0% houses).

-This trend towards denser development provides accessible entry options for downsizers, investors, and entry-level buyers, marking a significant departure from existing housing patterns which currently consist of 85.0% houses.
-The estimated population density is 457 people per dwelling approval, reflecting the area's quiet, low activity development environment.
-Future projections indicate that Dapto - Avondale will add approximately 3,307 residents by the year 2041.
-Building activity is keeping pace with growth projections, though buyers may experience heightened competition for housing as the population grows.
+This trend towards denser development provides accessible entry options for downsizers, investors, and entry-level buyers.
+The estimated population density is around 457 people per dwelling approval, reflecting its quiet, low activity development environment.
+Future projections indicate that Dapto - Avondale will add approximately 3,307 residents by 2041.
+Building activity is keeping pace with these growth projections, though buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development